Sverker the Elder: Foreign policy

 King Sweyn proceeded to lead an expedition into the forested province Småland in southern Sweden in 1153, with the professed aim to subjugate Sweden.
 Sverker kept passive and did not meet the invaders in open battle, but the local populations resisted furiously and ambushed the Danes where they could.
 The war was fought in the cold of the winter; a large part of the horses of the invaders died from exhaustion and lack of fodder.
 Although the inhabitants of Värend submitted, Sweyn was forced to sneak back to Denmark in early 1154.
 Part of the army returned via Finnveden whose peasantry invited the soldiers to a feast, then assaulted and massacred them.
 The incident might have inspired the 17th-century local legend of Blenda.

 The Sverker Stone (Sverkerstenen) monument at the site of the assassination.

 The war thus abruptly came to an end, and did not stop Sverker's association with Canute V. Sweyn III had hitherto been closely allied with the other Danish pretender Valdemar, the future King Valdemar the Great, but the latter was now drawn to Canute's side.
 Realizing the adverse attitude of Sweyn, Canute and Valdemar visited Sverker in 1154 with an eye to a marriage alliance.
 According to the probably exaggerated account of Saxo, "Sverker received them so friendly, that he, hoping for a future son-in-law, offered to make them his heirs while passing over his own children, either because of the incompetence of his sons or the high birth of the distinguished wooer."
 Thus Canute V was betrothed to his host's daughter Helena.
 It also appears that Canute as well as Valdemar owned landed property in Sweden at the time.
 With the alliance with Sverker in their back, the two pretenders were able to attack Sweyn III successfully in the same year.

 The assassination of Sverker

-The short chronicle of the Västgöta Law says that Sverker was murdered in his own coach at the Alebäck bridge near Alvastra priory, going to the early religious service on Christmas Day, 1156.
+The short chronicle of the Västgöta Law says that Sverker was murdered in his own coach at the Alebäck bridge near Alvastra priory, going to an early religious service on Christmas Day, 1156.
 The assassin was his trusted servant, a detail that is confirmed by a papal letter.
 This was considered a shocking crime, even by medieval standards.
 According to Saxo, the pretender Magnus Henriksen, a Danish prince, "made the servant commit this murder out of clandestine desire to become king".
 Sverker was succeeded in parts of Sweden by a pretender from another family, Eric the Saint, under very obscure circumstances.
 However, Sverker's son Karl Sverkersson emerged as king in Östergötland by c.
 1158.

 Skáldatal reports the names of two of Sverker's skalds: Einarr Skúlason and Halldórr skvaldri.